Darkrentin/Croissant/README.md

 # Shape Glitch

-> An adventure speedrunable game that uses Windows as the primary gameplay mechanic.
+> An adventure speedrunable game that uses windows as the primary gameplay mechanic.

 ## Description

 Shape Glitch is a video game where you've just installed a new game of the same name.
-At first, everything seems normal - you're playing a simple 2D shooter.
-But soon, a program appears to reveal that this game was actually hiding a virus!
+At first, everything seems normal, you're playing a simple 2D shooter.
+But soon, a program appears to reveal that this game was actually hiding a virus and more mysteries!
 Navigate through levels using Windows mechanics to save your PC from the virus.

 ## Game Levels

 ### Level 0 - Introduction

-A simple 2D shooter that serves as a facade.
-You suspect nothing...
+A simple 2D shooter, the user suspects nothing...

 ### Level 1 - Pop-up Invasion